Estimate of entropy generation rate can spatiotemporally resolve the active nature of cell flickering: Entropy production rate in a model of active membrane

-For simplicity, here onwards, we drop the $\qq$ dependence of $\zetaA$, $\tauA$, and $\DA$.
+For simplicity, from here onwards, we drop the $\qq$ dependence of $\zetaA$, $\tauA$, and $\DA$.
 As we have ignored nonlinearities in the model for the membrane every $\hhat(\qq)$ is independent of every other $\hhat(\qq)$.
-Consequently, the total entropy generation rate is a sum over all $\qq$,
+Consequently, the total entropy production rate is a sum over all $\qq$,

-The individual terms in the sum correspond to entropy generation rate for Eqs.~\ref{eq:dhdt} and \ref{eq:dldt}, and can be calculated analytically~\cite{seifert2005entropy,ComplexL}, by mapping to a well--studied model in Stochastic thermodynamics \cite{Pal,manikandan2018exact,manikandan2021quantitative}.
+The individual terms in the sum corresponding to the entropy production rate for Eqs.~\ref{eq:dhdt} and \ref{eq:dldt} can be calculated analytically~\cite{seifert2005entropy,ComplexL}, by mapping to a well--studied model in stochastic thermodynamics~\cite{Pal,manikandan2018exact,manikandan2021quantitative}.
 We obtain,

-In \eq{eq:sigmaq2} the subscript ``A'' denotes the variance being calculated for an active membrane ($b\neq 0$) whereas the subscript ``Eq'' denotes the variance being calculated for membrane in thermal equilibrium -- $b = 0$.
+In \eq{eq:sigmaq2} the subscript ``A'' denotes the variance being calculated for an active membrane ($b\neq 0$) whereas the subscript ``Eq'' denotes the variance being calculated for membrane in thermal equilibrium, i.e., $b = 0$.
 They can be computed from the knowledge of the stationary distribution of $\hhat$ and $\lambda$ as \cite{Pal,BGEXPT}

 We remark that the entropy production rate remains finite in the white noise limit of the Ornstein--Uhlenbeck process.